mosswoodcreative/cambium/README.md

 All you need to do is put those aliases above in `~/.bashrc`.

+Please see [this slides](http://www.slideshare.net/kirkstenvon/introduction-to-kalabox) presented in Drupal Camp Cebu 2015.

 # Issues
 If you have Virtualbox installed.
 This might produced a wierd error after issuing `kbox create` or `kbox start`.
 This is because of this [Virtualbox error](https://github.com/kalabox/kalabox-app-pantheon/issues/39).